DevExpress/devextreme-react/docs/using-webpack.md

 ## <a name="configuration"></a>Configure Webpack Loaders for DevExtreme Stylesheets ##

-You need to make sure that all the necessary extensions are processed by the corresponding [loaders](https://webpack.github.io/docs/loaders.html) as described below.
+Make sure that all the necessary extensions are processed by the corresponding [loaders](https://webpack.github.io/docs/loaders.html) as described below.

 Go to *webpack.config.js* and configure loaders for css and fonts as follows: